Boyertown Community Library is a U.S. Passport Acceptance Facility.

 - Passport Application Forms

 - For a first time passport or a child's renewal, you will need the DS-11 form to submit your application.
-The form is available at the library, or you can print them from the Passport Agency website.
+The form is available at the library, or you can print them from the U.S. Department of State website.
 Complete the passport application, before appointment, fill out in medium to heavy black ink, unsigned and no use of White-Out.

 - Proof of Citizenship